Toptica Photonics

-TOPTICA Photonics is a manufacturer of lasers for quantum technologies, biophotonics and material inspection.
+TOPTICA Photonics is a German manufacturer of lasers for quantum technologies, biophotonics and material inspection.

 History

 The company was initially founded in February 1998 under the name TuiOptics GmbH for selling grating tuned diode lasers, but in 2001 it was renamed to TOPTICA Photonics AG.

 TOPTICA won the contract to provide laser guide stars for the Very Large Telescope in 2010 and for the Extremely Large Telescope in 2017.

 TOPTICA sponsored the joint OSA/DPG Herbert Walther Award and the American Physical Society's 2018 Norman F. Ramsey Prize.
+Since 2021 Toptica is entitled for research and development incentivation from the state of Germany (BSFZ).

 Locations and corporate structure

-TOPTICA Photonics AG is a privately held joint-stock company headquartered in Graefelfing near Munich in Germany with more than 400 employees and appr.
-100 M€ turnover.
+TOPTICA Photonics SE is a privately held joint-stock company headquartered in Graefelfing near Munich in Germany with more than 400 employees.